 The 25 Best Movies of 2019

-2019 would be remembered for Martin Scorsese’s long-waited, dream project ‘The Irishman’ starring Joe Pesci, Robert DeNiro, Al Pacino and Quentin Tarantino’s holistic, nostalgia-driven ride in the 60s ‘Once Upon a Time in Hollywood’.
+2019 would be remembered for Martin Scorsese’s long-awaited, dream project ‘The Irishman’ starring Joe Pesci, Robert DeNiro, Al Pacino and Quentin Tarantino’s holistic, nostalgia-driven ride in the 60s ‘Once Upon a Time in Hollywood’.
 It will also be remembered for the phenomenal business of Hollywood – Marvel superhero movie Avengers: Endgame.
 The hype and the madness surrounding it would qualify it as the movie event of the decade.
 But the films that I really loved are small budget films that left a mark one way or the other.
-Here is the list of the Best movies of 2019 that I loved.
-The list does not include Indian films as they are separately ranked in the Best Indian Films of 2019 list .
+Here is the list of the best movies of 2019 that I loved.
+The list does not include Indian films as they are separately ranked in the Best Indian Films of 2019 list.
 In case you have missed our annual list of the best movies of 2018, please find it here.

 Gloria Bell | Sebastián Lelio | Drama

 Sebastian Lelio remakes his own career-defining film “Gloria (2013)” keeping the soul and writing intact, just shifting the base from Santiago to Los Angeles.
 Julianne Moore reprises the role played by Paulina García in her Berlin Best Actor (female) winning performance.
 Gloria Bell is an independent woman, divorced a decade ago, having a stable life, and relentlessly doting on her children.